atomable/runtime/README.md

 Here is a list of things we want to do in this project, feel free to help us out!
 - Add parameter validators (stringNotEmpty, stringLength, intBetween, etc. That sort of thing...)
+- Better error messages when things are not configured as they should.
 - Support multiple cloud providers

 ## Links